-- Completed applications from all collaborators must be submitted through the ACLS Online Fellowship Application system (ofa.acls.org) no later than 9 p.m.
-Eastern Daylight Time, September 26, 2013.
+- Completed applications from all collaborators must be submitted through the ACLS online fellowship and grant administration system (ofa.acls.org) no later than 9 pm Eastern Daylight Time, September 27, 2017.

-- Notifications will be sent by early February 2014.
+- Notifications will be sent via email by early February 2018.

-A collaborative project is constituted of at least two scholars who are each seeking salary-replacement stipends for six to twelve continuous months of supported research leave to pursue full-time collaborative research during the fellowship tenure.
+A collaborative project must be constituted of at least two scholars who are each seeking salary-replacement stipends for six to twelve continuous months of supported research leave to pursue full-time collaborative research and writing during the fellowship tenure.

-- All project collaborators must hold a Ph.D. degree or its equivalent in publications and professional experience at the time of application.
+- Applicants must hold a PhD degree or its equivalent in publications and professional experience.

 Application Process – please review carefully

 One member of the project team must be designated as the Project Coordinator (PC).
-The Project Coordinator is responsible for starting the application, entering the names and email addresses of the other collaborator(s), completing the project sections of the application, uploading the proposal, entering information for two project reference letters, and ensuring that all collaborators in the project have submitted their elements of the application.
-It is anticipated that the Project Coordinator’s institution will administer the funds for collaboration costs.
+The PC is responsible for starting the application, entering the names and email addresses of the other collaborator(s), completing the project sections of the application, uploading the proposal, entering information for two project reference letters, and ensuring that all collaborators in the project have submitted their elements of the application.
+It is anticipated that the PC's institution will administer the funds for collaboration costs.
 Please note that for the purposes of this program, only scholars who are requesting ACLS funding for research leaves are considered collaborators.
 If the project includes other participants (not requesting funding for a research leave), please list them in your proposal document and explain their roles in the project.
 (However, large research clusters that do not produce jointly authored publications should not apply to this program.)

-Once the PC has entered the list of collaborators into the application, each scholar will receive an email with registration information and a code to link them to the group application.
-Each project collaborator will have to complete the individual sections of the application (including personal and professional information) and upload a publications list.
-In order for an application to be considered, all project collaborators (Project Coordinator and additional collaborators) must have their application in SUBMITTED status by the application deadline of September 26, 2013.
+Once the PC has entered the list of collaborators into the application, each scholar will receive an email with registration information and a code to access the group application.
+Each collaborator will have to complete the individual sections of the application (including personal and professional information) and upload a publications list.
+In order for an application to be considered, all project collaborators (PC and additional collaborators) must have their application in SUBMITTED status by the application deadline of September 27, 2017.

 - Completed application form

-- Participant Information Sheet, listing all collaborators (identifying project coordinator) and additional project members.
+- Participant information sheet, listing all collaborators (and identifying PC) and additional project members

-- 10-page Proposal (double spaced, in Times New Roman, 11-point font).
+- Proposal (no more than 10-pages, double spaced, in Times New Roman 11-point font).
 The proposal should describe the intellectual significance of the research project and explain in detail the process and product of the collaboration.
-It should make clear the goal of the collaboration, its structure, how credit and acknowledgement would be determined, and how the process and project of collaboration would be mutually informing.
+It should make clear the goal of the collaboration, its structure, how credit and acknowledgement would be determined, and how the process and product of collaboration would be mutually informing.
 Finally, the proposal should explain how collaboration enables research that is intellectually innovative and produces a final outcome that would be more valuable than the sum of individual efforts of the project members.

-- Research Plan, including a timeline of the proposed research activities that specifies the location, duration, and names of individuals involved in each stage.
-This may be in the form of a graphic timeline or narrative description.
+- Research plan, including timeline of proposed research activities.
+The plan should specify the location, duration, and names of individuals involved in each stage, and may be in the form of a graphic timeline or narrative description.

 - Budget statement, outlining salary replacement and project funds, which may include such items as research assistance, travel, and research materials.
 (See sample budget.)

-- Publications list for each collaborator (no more than three pages for each collaborator)
+- Publications lists, one for each collaborator (no more than two pages each)

-- Two reference letters that provide explicit information on the proposed collaborative project and the collaborators.
+- Two reference letters.
+Letters should address the proposed collaborative project and all collaborators explicitly.

 - Intellectual significance of the project, including its ambition and scope, and its potential contribution to scholarship in the humanities.

-- Relevance of the research questions being posed, the appropriateness of research methods, the feasibility of the work plan, the appropriateness of the field work to be undertaken, the archival or source materials to be studied, and the research site.
+- Relevance of the research questions being posed, appropriateness of research methods, feasibility of the work plan, appropriateness of the field work to be undertaken, the archival or source materials to be studied, and the research site.